 By Ryan Keating-Lambert

 Mother! is an ambitious passion project that sucks you in with its nightmarish intensity and deafening allegories.
 A fascinating, but truly disturbing watch.
 Fans of Aronofsky will love this, and everyone else?
-I’m not sure.
+I’m not so sure.

 Jennifer Lawrence and Javier Bardem star in this surrealist and thrilling tale of Mother Earth which is nearly impossible to categorise.